alan-turing-institute/mousehole/docs/admin_guide.md

 ```

 Terraform will print a message giving the address of the name servers of the
-Azure DNS Zone for your deployment.
-You will need to add these addresses as NS
+Azure DNS Zone for your deployment (you can print this again at any time using
-records to your domain (the same domain that your specified in
+`terraform output`).
+You will need to add these addresses as NS records to your
-`terraform.tfvars`).
-This way requests to your domain will be forwarded to the
+domain (the same domain that your specified in `terraform.tfvars`).
+This way
-DNS managed by terraform.
+requests to your domain will be forwarded to the DNS managed by terraform.

 ### ⚙️ Configure the virtual machines with Ansible